Try Again (Keane song): Composition and recording

-It was composed by Tim Rice-Oxley in early 2005, and first played live two weeks after composed by Rice-Oxley.
+"Try Again" was composed by Tim Rice-Oxley in early 2005 and first played live two weeks after composed by Rice-Oxley.
 The song was first played with the electric piano and a tambourine as very much a work-in-progress, and as a result was shorter than the recorded version.

 The album version is a melancholic piano ballad, featuring drums, synthesizers, an extended outro, along with Rice-Oxley's electric piano.
 In the extended outro, distortion piano notes can also be heard from lead singer Tom Chaplin's Yamaha CP60M.

 Rufus Wainwright was asked by Keane to sing this song along with Chaplin at the Wireless Music Festival on 29 June 2005.
-Chaplin apparently wanted Wainwright to also play the piano but he refused.
-The song was recorded and at the Heliosentric Studios, Rye, East Sussex and at The Magic Shop, New York City in late 2005.
+Chaplin apparently wanted Wainwright to also play the piano, but he refused.
+The song was recorded and at the Heliosentric Studios in Rye, East Sussex, and at The Magic Shop in New York City in late 2005.